icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ---

 ![Reminder Banner](/assets/submission/banner-reminder.svg)
-Molecular data consists of all raw data files generated from your program's donors (e.g. sequencing reads, slide images), as well as any associated file metadata (data that describes your data).
+Molecular data consists of raw data files generated from your program's donors (e.g. sequencing reads, slide images), as well as any associated file metadata (data that describes your data).

 Molecular data will be submitted to your local **Regional Data Processing Centre (RDPC)**.
 RDPCs are responsible for processing your program's molecular data according to the [Analysis Pipeline](/docs/analysis-workflows/analysis-overview).
 If you are unsure which RDPC you should submit to, please [contact the DCC](https://platform.icgc-argo.org/contact).